Updated

 Dining out on Valentine’s Day represents a large portion of consumer spending, positively impacting workers and businesses through more tips and bigger overall dining checks.

-According to survey data from Toast, Valentine’s Day 2024 was big business for restaurants, even though the holiday fell in the middle of the week.
-Compared to a typical Wednesday, in 2024:
+According to survey data from Toast, Valentine’s Day 2025 was big business for restaurants, as the holiday fell on a Friday:

-The same survey listed steak, seafood, sushi, and pasta as top food items on Valentine’s Day 2024 compared with a typical Wednesday at a full-service restaurant.
+The same survey listed steak, dessert, pastries, and pasta as top food items on Valentine’s Day 2025.

 What’s more: The National Restaurant Association says Valentine’s Day is a great time for establishments to offer their customers specials, including gift card perks and cross-business promotions.